Meet the Plants

 Balsam firs are not common in our woods but do grow

 in the more northern areas of New Hampshire and Maine, throughout Vermont, and in western Massachusetts.
 They tend to grow amongst white and red spruce.
 Balsam fir is commonly used for Christmas trees because it is among the most pleasantly aromatic evergreens and holds its needles well once cut.
 Fir’s flat needles have two whitish lines on them, which spruce needles don’t have (spruce needles are also square-ish and they have drooping cones).
 Balsam fir bark is bulbous with pockets of pitch (resin blisters) that ooze fragrant, antiseptic resin Canada balsam if punctured.
-The resin hasfirneedlesmedicinal and aromatic properties and was also used as waterproof cement for mounting slides.
+The resin hasmedicinal and aromatic properties and was also used as waterproof cement for mounting slides.
 This resin is also highly flammable.
 My husband’s family holds an annual tree burning post-Christmas and our dried trees go up like firecrackers thanks in part to the resin.
 Balsam fir, like all firs, produce upright cones, and they have flat, single needles.
 They drop scales rather than whole cones, leaving a spike behind on the tree.
 According to Michael Moore, Fir (Abies), Spruce (Picea), Hemlock (Tsuga), and Douglas-Fir (Pseudotsuga) species are medicinally interchangeable.
 (Pine (Pinus) can be used similarly but is harsher on the kidneys and digestive system.)
 Medicinal Use of the Needles: Spring and summer new growth at the tips of the branches is the best for medicine since it has stronger resinous compounds and other constituents, has gone through fewer winters, and has more soluble constituents.
-However, for quick use, you can harvest the needle tipsfirtreeat any time.
+However, for quick use, you can harvest the needle tipsat any time.
 Dry or fresh needles can be infused into a wintery-tasting tea.
 To make a tea, infuse one handful of needles in a pint of hot water, covered, for 15-30 minutes, strain and drink.
 This tea is a bronchial dilator, vasodilating, expectorant, and warming.
 Inhale or drink to soften mild or early bronchitis.
 It can be used for mild lung congestion and tightness.
 Add a strong tea to the bath for sore joints, arthritis, and pain that comes on with barometric pressure and storms.
 The tea is diuretic and also contains some vitamin C. Or, warm the fresh boughs until soggy and place on sore joints.
 Gently simmer the needles to make a delicious honey that can be used somewhat like caught syrup.
 To make a honey, combine 1/2 cup of chopped needles with 2 cups of honey.
 Bring to a gentle boil, stirring frequently.
 Once it comes to a boil, shut it off and let it cool.
 Repeat as many times as necessary to get the flavor you want, and strain into a mason jar during the last heating.
 This can be taken by the spoonful, added to tea, or combined with medicinal tinctures for colds, etc. Medicinal Use of the Bark & Branches: Harvest small branches, strip the bark, and dry.
 Small twigs may be simply chopped and dried.
 To make a tea, decoct, or simmer, two tablespoons of finely chopped bark in one pint of water for 15-20 minutes, strain, and drink 1-3 ounces.
 The bark is rich in astringent tannins, which help to tighten membranes and are slightly antimicrobial.
 Drink the weak tea for long-standing diarrhea, loose stools, hemorrhoids, dysbiosis, candida flare-ups, boggy intestines, leaky gut, early Crohn’s.
 Topically, you can use the tea as a wash for bruises, bad knees, etc. Medicinal Use of the Pitch: If you have a lot of time and don’t mind sticky hands, you can prick the resin blisters of the balsam fir and collect the liquid that oozes out.
 You can apply the liquid directly to the skin to pull out foreign bodies or puss.
 Or, you can make a salve by melting down 1 part pitch with 5 parts oil, some alcohol, and 1 part beeswax.
 This drawing, warming, antimicrobial salve can also be applied to splinters, infections, sore congested joints, as a counter irritant for sprains.
 The pitch does not contain tannin.
 Medicinal Use of the Essential Oil: Essential oil of fir, spruce, hemlock, etc. can be used somewhat similarly as the pitch for rheumatic complaints, a few drops in a body oil or mixed with oil or alcohol and added to the bath.
 You can put a few drops in hot water and inhale for lung and sinus congestion.
 The uplifting fragrance can be diffused into the air for focus and mood.
 Place a drop on the heater, use a diffuser, or make an aromatherapy spray.
 For a spray, mix 1.5 ounces of water with .5 ounce of vodka and 10-20 drops of essential oil.
 The essential oil can also be added to cleaning products for pleasant smell, antimicrobial and grease-cutting action.
 I use a gentle, unscented all-purpose cleanser by Global Balance to wash my floors (or white vinegar, for wood) and like to add 10 or so drops total of fir, spruce, rosemary, and/or thyme essential oils to the bucket.
 It’s much healthier and better smelling than conventional cleaners.
 Cautions: Tannins from the bark and branches can be over-astringent and impair nutrient absorption if used in high doses (ie: a strong decoction vs. a weak) or used for too long.
 The tea can also be constipating if used past necessity.

 Thuja